tronprotocol/documentation-en/docs/index.md

 GitHub is used to track issues and contribute code, suggestions, feature requests or documentation.

-If you'd like to contribute to TRON, please fork, fix, commit and send a pull request (PR) for the maintainers to review and merge into the main code base.
+If you'd like to contribute to TRON, please fork, fix, commit and send a pull request (PR) for the maintainers to review and merge into the main base.
 If you wish to submit more complex changes though, please check up with the core developers first on our channel to ensure those changes are in line with the general philosophy of the project and/or get some early feedback which can make both your efforts much lighter as well as our review and merge procedures quick and simple.

 PRs need to be based on and opened against the master branch (unless by explicit agreement, you contribute to a complex feature branch).